Rapidfacture/rf-api/README.md

 <a name="errorNotFound"></a>

 ## errorNotFound(err)
-not found or not available
+error 404: not found or not available

 **Kind**: global function